Online Taxation Changes: Fair or Balanced?

 Furthermore, the brick-and-mortar businesses competing with online business were upset by their perception that customers willfully shop online to avoid sales taxes (never mind that studies have dispelled this myth).

 Thus, a weakening overall economy combined with a strong ecommerce economy led to a political marriage of Democrats and Republicans pushing for legislation that obligates companies to pay sales tax and generates more income for the states.

-When (not if) this happens, online stores may be required to collect & remit taxes for up to 50 different states, regardless of where the company is based.
+When (not if) this happens, online stores may be required to collect and remit taxes for up to 50 different states regardless of where the company is based.
 Their options are either cultivating an in-house tax department or integrating their e-store with solutions like Avalara or Vertex which automate sales tax collection and remittance.

 Electronic Software Delivery

-Therefore, software companies are more prepared for collecting internet sales tax, because of their heavy association with affiliates.
+Therefore, software companies may be obligated for collecting Internet sales when states establish that a tax nexus is created when affiliates with websites in one state link to the websites of out of state businesses.
 Laws have been changing for some time now, and software companies have been forced to either drop their affiliates in certain states or start collecting sales tax.